Washington National Cathedral: Financial challenges and recent success

 As the economic downturn continued, a report by cathedral staff identified $30 million in needed maintenance and repairs.
 Among the problems were cracked and missing mortar in the oldest sections of the building; broken HVAC, mechanical, and plumbing systems throughout the structure; extensive preservation needs; and a main organ in disrepair.
 Repointing the building's masonry was estimated to cost at least $5 million, while organ repair was set at $15 million.

-The Very Rev. Randolph Hollerith was named the 11th dean of the Cathedral on May 23, 2016 and began his tenure on Aug.
-1, 2016.
+The Very Rev. Randolph Hollerith was named the 11th dean of the Cathedral on May 23, 2016 and began his tenure on August 1, 2016.
 He was installed in November, 2016.
-In 2019, he launched the Cathedral's five-year Strategic Plan to focus on Welcoming, Deepening, Convening and Serving.
-In order to carry out the mission priorities of the five-year plan, the Cathedral launched a $150 million A Cathedral for the Future comprehensive campaign; at its public launch in 2022, the campaign had already surpassed $115 million.
+In 2019, he launched the cathedral's five-year Strategic Plan to focus on Welcoming, Deepening, Convening and Serving.
+In order to carry out the mission priorities of the five-year plan, the cathedral launched a $150 million A Cathedral for the Future comprehensive campaign; at its public launch in 2022, the campaign had already surpassed $115 million.
 The multifaceted campaign aims to secure total funding to complete earthquake repairs, fully renovate the 1938 Ernest M. Skinner & Son pipe organ, replace the audio system in the Cathedral nave, and sustain all operations over a five-year period.
 A centerpiece of the campaign is the new Virginia Mae Center (formerly known as the College of Preachers), which underwent a $24 million renovation to reopen as a fully accessible retreat house and conference center, and to serve as a hub of operations for the newly launched Cathedral College of Faith & Culture.

-Hollerith also navigated the Cathedral through dramatic changes and a pivot to digital-first operations when the COVID-19 pandemic closed the Cathedral's doors for nearly 18 months.
-From March 2020 through July 2021, all Cathedral services were online, with only minimal clergy and musicians inside the Cathedral.
-The Cathedral's first Easter service during COVID, in 2020, attracted more than 50,000 online viewers, and the Cathedral now counts a virtual congregation that spans six continents, with 3,000-5,000 viewers joining online for Sunday worship services every week.
+Hollerith also navigated the Cathedral through dramatic changes and a pivot to digital-first operations when the COVID-19 pandemic closed the cathedral's doors for nearly 18 months.
+From March 2020 through July 2021, all Cathedral services were online, with only minimal clergy and musicians inside the cathedral.
+The cathedral's first Easter service during COVID, in 2020, attracted more than 50,000 online viewers, and the cathedral now counts a virtual congregation that spans six continents, with 3,000-5,000 viewers joining online for Sunday worship services every week.

-Since 2016, under Hollerith's leadership and financial stewardship, the Cathedral has stabilized its finances, reporting consecutive annual operating surpluses in its audited financial statements, and moving forward with some large capital projects including the renovation and opening of the Virginia Mae Center, commencement of the great organ renovation, and continued earthquake repairs.
+Since 2016, under Hollerith's leadership and financial stewardship, the cathedral has stabilized its finances, reporting consecutive annual operating surpluses in its audited financial statements, and moving forward with some large capital projects including the renovation and opening of the Virginia Mae Center, commencement of the great organ renovation, and continued earthquake repairs.

+In the Spring of 2026, the Cathedral launched a new Strategic Plan for 2026-2030 based upon four pillars: Worship & Sacred Music, Sacred & Civic, Welcoming & World-Class Guest Experience, and Stewardship & Sustainability.